mukira/e-GovermentOS/CONTRIBUTING.md

-# Contributing to BrowserOS
+# Contributing to e-GovernmentOS

 Hey there!
-Thanks for your interest in BrowserOS.
+Thanks for your interest in e-GovernmentOS.
 Whether you're fixing bugs, adding features, improving docs, or just poking around the code, we're glad you're here.

-BrowserOS is a monorepo with two main parts:
+e-GovernmentOS is a monorepo with two main parts:
 - **Agent** - The Chrome extension with AI features (TypeScript/React)
 - **Browser** - The custom Chromium build (C++/Python)